TaskForceDingo/Mission-Framework/README.md

     - Free a hostage
     - Free multiple hostages

+Fixed:
+- Inconsistency between admin panel rearm and `fn_serviceAircraft.sqf` script.
+  - Rearm should now rearm turrets/weapons for ALL crew (such as gunners/copilot).

 Changed:
 - Added default 'safezone' marker to spawn protection zones.
   - Add an area marker with this name to your mission to allow easy spawn protection.